HackYourFuture/curriculum/student-manual.md

 Social media is incredibly bad for your focus and therefore it decreases your ability to learn complex concepts.
 In order to understand programming concepts your brain needs full focus.
 Every time it is interrupted by a phone or a message online, your brain has to switch its attention.
 To go back to your code after that will cost a lot of energy.
 In fact, [studies have shown that just having a phone in the same room](https://www.journals.uchicago.edu/doi/full/10.1086/691462), reduces your ability to study significantly.

 We highly recommend you: when you are studying, put your phone away and use your study time for studying only.
-Another app that can help you out: [Selfcontrol.](https://selfcontrolapp.com/) A bit of a contradictio in terminis, but it blocks the websites that distract you for the period that you want to be focussed.
+Another app that can help you out: [Selfcontrol.](https://selfcontrolapp.com/) A bit of a contradiction, but it blocks the websites that distract you for the period that you want to be focussed.

 **Challenge number 2: Children and family**
 Many of us are not living by ourselves.
 You might have children, or family members asking for attention.
 The challenge here is to try and create a quiet space, where you will not be interrupted.
 Of course, this is not always possible if you are a parent.
 But perhaps you can ask your partner or a friend to keep an eye on your children at least for a few hours a day, while you go to a local library, or study in a quiet room at a friend’s house.

-> **How to become a pro at learning**
->
-> Obviously, this chapter only provides you with a very basic introduction.
->
-> If you are interested in learning more about how to learn effectively we recommend you to read more about deliberate learning and deep work.
-> Studying effectively – although NOT easy – is a superpower you can use for the rest of your life!!!
->
-> An excellent read about the value of working without distractions (and how to achieve it) is the book Deep Work by Cal Newport [here](https://www.calnewport.com/books/deep-work/).
+## 2.6 Life happens
+At HackYourFuture we know we expect a lot.
+You are learning things that many of our teachers spent 5 years studying in a fraction of that time.
+You will need to devote a huge part of your life to the curriculum in a usually less than ideal learning environment.
+Sometimes life will get in the way of this and there is no shame in admitting that you need help.

+We are here to assist in any way we can, please let your class mentor know as soon as things get too much or something happens that will mean you won't be able to put in the time and/or effort that is needed.
+There are many ways we can help you out, either by providing some extra support from a mentor or from a life coach or by giving you a break.
+We want you to succeed and letting us know what is going on beforehand will always work out better for all of us.
+We are working towards the same goal!

 # Final thoughts <a name="thoughts"></a>